lukehaas/Scrollify/README.md

 A CSS selector for elements within sections that require standard scrolling behaviour.
 For example `standardScrollElements: ".map, .frame"`.

 `setHeights`
-A boolean to define whether Scollify assigns a height to the sections.
+A boolean to define whether Scrollify assigns a height to the sections.
 True by default.

 `overflowScroll`
 A boolean to define whether Scrollify will allow scrolling over overflowing content within sections.
 True by default.
 (This will be false if `scrollbars` is false)